Yifei-Liu/academic-kickstart/content/publication/MTCache-MASCOTS-2023/index.md

 publication_types: ["1"]
-publication: "31st International Symposium on the Modeling, Analysis, and Simulation of Computer and Telecommunication Systems (MASCOTS 2023), Boston, MA."
+publication: "31st International Symposium on the Modeling, Analysis, and Simulation of Computer and Telecommunication Systems (MASCOTS 2023), Stony Brook, NY."

 links:
   - name: PDF